beargiles/postgresql-pljava-docker/README.md

 [Quicker Clojure startup with AppCDS and AOT](https://web.archive.org/web/20191022103258/http://blog.gilliard.lol/2017/10/04/AppCDS-and-Clojure.html) for an example of this.

 # What is in this docker image?

 This docker image extends the official [Postgres docker hub image](https://hub.docker.com/_/postgres) extended to include the [pljava](https://github.com/tada/pljava/wiki) procedural language.
 The image also installs pgTAP and pgxnclient.

+## How often is us updated?

+The CI/CD will check for new upstream docker images once a week, and will rebuild and redeploy docker images as required.

+Note: the CI/CD does not yet have the ability to tag images with their minor release - you'll only see the major version number even when the image is updated.
+I know how to fix this... but hit the 'max pulls' limit on github while refining it so it will only rebuild fairly recent images.

 ## What is pgTAP?